THU-IBCS/VsLFM-master/README.md

 ## Training Vs-Net

 * **We provide a demo train set (`./Datasets`), which contains about 5000 cropped LR-HR LF-image pairs of mitochondrial samples.
-More extensive data pairs can be found in our proposed Bio-LFSR dataset (需要补充一个数据集链接)**
+More extensive data pairs can be found in our proposed Bio-LFSR dataset (https://doi.org/10.5281/zenodo.6580895)**
 * **Download the train sets and unzip them to `./Datasets/`.
 Place the label HR dataset in `./Datasets/train_HR` and the LR dataset in `./Datasets/train_LR`.
 * **To start training demo the model, run**
 ```bash